KrzysztofNazar01/Toronto-Live-Bikes-Share/README.md

   <img src="readme_images/img_13.png" alt="Routes to the nearest markers"/>
 </p>

-## Possible improvements
+## Future improvements
-Based on my experience with using the app, I thought of adding the following functionalities:
+Based on my experience while using the app, I thought of adding the following functionalities:
-- when searching for bikes, add an option to search for mechanical or electrical bikes only
+- When searching for bikes, add an option to search for mechanical or electrical bikes only.
+I think it is quite easy to add - it requires filtering the data stored in the Dataframe before displaying it.
-- the markers representing the source and destination locations on the page responsible for searching directions could be draggable and their location should be copied to the form automatically
+- Make the markers representing the source and destination locations on the page responsible for searching directions draggable and clickable.
+Currently, the user has to insert the longitudes and latitudes manually, which can be time consuming and lead to human errors.
+The location of the marker might be copied automatically when it is clicked - this would be way more convenient and user-friendly.
-- add different map layers (folium.LayerControl())
+- When displaying a route, the time of travel from one point to the other could be displayed.
+I believe this information is in the response from openrouteservice API, but currently I don’t know how to get it from the response body.
+- Adding different map layers to the maps might be a good idea.
+The folium.LayerControl() method could be used.
+This improvement would make the user experience better.

 ## Contributing